adriancooney/console.image/README.md

 # console.image
 ### The one thing Chrome Dev Tools didn't need.
 The day has come when you have the ability to put images in the console.
+Checkout [here for a demo](http://dunxrion.github.io/console.image) and open up the dev tools.

 ![Images.. in the console?](http://i.imgur.com/hv6pwkb.png)